 For example:

 A lot of electronics used to operate at 5V, because a particular type of early common transistor operated best at around that voltage.
-As a result, 5V is still one of the main voltages fed to computer mainboards, even though few, if any, modern chips still use that voltage anymore, but instead the mainbord down-converts to whatever its chips now need.
-Later, with this 5V still readily available from the main power supply, it was a sensibly cheap option for (the origional) USB power-wire voltage.
+As a result, 5V is still one of the main voltages fed to computer mainboards, even though few, if any, modern chips still use that voltage anymore, but instead the mainboard down-converts to whatever its chips now need.
+Later, with this 5V still readily available from the main power supply, it was a sensibly cheap option for (the original) USB power-wire voltage.

 In oPV-land, that original transistor technology would have operated at 6oPV (5.1V), which is also in the sweet-spot for a little line-loss on a 2m cable, then regulating down to 4.0oPV for circuit use in more modern usages (many USB devices do exactly that, regulating the incoming 5V down to 3.3V to use internally).